 Endo thermal ablation

-One of the first recommended treatments of varicose veins is “endothermal ablation”.
-This procedure involves energy either from lasers (endovenous laser ablation) or high-frequency radio waves (radiofrequency ablation) to seal the faulty veins.
+One of the highly recommended treatments of varicose veins is “endothermal ablation”.
+This procedure involves energy either from lasers (endovenous laser ablation or EVLA) or high-frequency radio waves (radiofrequency ablation or RFA) to seal the faulty veins.

 1. Radiofrequency ablation